In the recent past, we have had to contend with tragic news about people being struck by lightning.

 Benjamin Franklin, who never finished formal basic education, was the inventor of a Lightning rod, one of the key components in a lightning protection scheme.
 Therefore, it is not a complex system.

-However, Lightning protection is one of those engineering systems that remains a mystery to many, and often a cost-engineering target for those who do not understand the purpose of a lightning protection system.
+However, lightning protection is one of those engineering systems that remains a mystery to many and is often a cost-engineering target for those who do not understand the purpose of a lightning protection system.
 Many Architects, Quantity Surveyors and even some engineers will quickly target Lightning protection in any situation where there are budget constraints.
 It is the first service that is eliminated.
 But is it worth it?
-Is it not revealing that we are short-term minded professionals when we target such a key service?
+Is it not revealing that we are short-term-minded professionals when we target such a key service?
 We reason that our work ends at design stage.
 A decade later, lightning strikes, leaves it victims, but no one bothers to query who the original designers of such structures were.
-This is another case of what happens when professionals do not have a skin in the game.
+This is another case of what happens when professionals do not have skin in the game.

 Like many other electrical engineering systems, lightning protection is not necessarily a “design preference,” .The need for a lightning protection system is determined by the national requirements and oftentimes the facility’s insurance carrier.